TheoWinterhalter/ett-to-itt/README.md

 ## Overview

-This work is a Coq formalisation of a translation from ETT to ITT that can be interfaced with Coq thanks to the TemplateCoq plugin.
+This work is a Coq formalisation of a translation from ETT to ITT that can be interfaced with Coq thanks to the MetaCoq plugin.
 Additionally, sorts are handled quite generically (although without cumulativity) which means in particular that we can have a translation from Homotopy Type System (HTS) to Two-Level Type Theory (2TT) as a direct application.